clusterio/clusterio/README.md

 1. download and run https://puu.sh/toFHl/01eebbb333.bat

+2. Copy config.json.dist to config.json

-2. You do not *need* to follow the given instructions, but you should
+3. You do not *need* to follow the given instructions, but you should

-3. type `node master.js`
+4. type `node master.js`

 **Server Host**

 1. download and run https://puu.sh/toFHl/01eebbb333.bat

+2. Copy config.json.dist to config.json

-2. Follow the instructions given
+3. Follow the instructions given

-3. Type `node client.js start [instancename]` to create a new instance.
+4. Type `node client.js start [instancename]` to create a new instance.

 To connect to a master server running on a remote machine, open config.json with your favourite text editor (notepad++).
 You can also set it up to use the official server browser.